kolotaev/vakt/README.md

      'sun' in 'sun' - True
 ```

-Also note, that some [Storage](#storage) handlers can already check if Policy fits Inquiry in
+Note, that some [Storage](#storage) handlers can already check if Policy fits Inquiry in
+`find_for_inquiry()` method by performing specific to that storage queries - Storage can (and generally should)
+decide on the type of actions based on the checker class passed to [Guard](#guard) constructor
+(or to `find_for_inquiry()` directly).

-`find_for_inquiry()` method.
-So Checker is the last row of control before Vakt makes a decision.
+Regardless of the results returned by a Storage the Checker is always the last row of control
+before Vakt makes a decision.

 #### Guard